DonKarlssonSan/hicetnunc-wiki/hDAO.md

 ## What are those little circles on each post? hDAO?
 What is that?
 hDAO is a token distributed to both buyer and sellers of NFTs on Hic et Nunc when a sale is made.
 Owners of hDAO tokens can use them to promote NFTs, and there is an hDAO feed on Hic et Nunc which orders NFTs with the most "upvotes" (hDAO balances).

 When you click on the circle next to an artwork, this upvotes the NFT.
-You are sending 100 hDAO tokens to the hic et Nunc [HDAO-NFT wallet](https://tzkt.io/KT1TybhR7XraG75JFYKSrh7KnxukMBT5dor6/tokens), and the balance of hDAOs listed on the NFT is increased by 100.
+You are sending a dynamically priced amount of hDAO tokens to the hic et Nunc [HDAO-NFT wallet](https://tzkt.io/KT1TybhR7XraG75JFYKSrh7KnxukMBT5dor6/tokens), and the balance of hDAOs listed on the NFT is increased by this amount.
+The amount is preset at roughly the equivalent of $0.1 USD.
 This operation incurs a small blockchain transaction cost of around 0.011ꜩ (sometimes known as a "gas" fee).

 The creator of the NFT can choose to withdraw the hDAOs from their wallet, keep it, or use it to vote on other artworks.
 As the creator withdraws or spends the hDAOs, the balance will be reduced and the NFT will fall in the position of the feed.